A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-Since commercial services, i.e., payment models, for cloud gaming are still in their early stages, the authors in~\cite{zhao2020cloudarcade} propose a token-based gaming system called CloudArcade that uses transparent blockchain-backed tokens.
-In CloudArcade, a silent payment method is proposed to protect game quality, enhance players' trust in services, and protect their privacy.
+The authors in~\cite{zhao2020cloudarcade} propose a token-based gaming system called CloudArcade that uses transparent blockchain-backed tokens.
+In CloudArcade, a silent payment method based on blockchain is proposed to protect the game quality, enhance players' trust in services, and protect their privacy.
 Cooperative game worlds still lack a suitable system to motivate participants to contribute their trustworthy data.
-Therefore, the authors in~\cite{xin2020reciprocal} introduce reciprocal crowdsourcing games, a new decentralized cooperative game model based on blockchain to strengthen trust between game participants through transparent and collaborative work.
-In a campus-based Metaverse, the authors in~\cite{duan2021metaverse} develop a virtual economic system for the campus Metaverse to incentivize academic activities.
-This financial system is linked to real campus buildings so that students are rewarded with more tokens in the library than in the dorms.
-Users can use these digital currencies earned by participating in the campus Metaverse to purchase other physical resources on campus, such as coffee and books.
+Therefore, the authors in~\cite{xin2020reciprocal} introduce reciprocal crowdsourcing games among wireless users, a new decentralized cooperative game model based on the blockchain to strengthen trust between game participants through transparent and collaborative work.
+In a campus-based Metaverse, the authors in~\cite{duan2021metaverse} develop a virtual economic system to incentivize academic activities for students on the campus.
+Based on GPS information of students' smart phones, this financial system is linked to real campus buildings so that students are rewarded with more tokens in library than in dormitories.